 This blog is a personal blog written and edited by me.
 This blog accepts forms of advertising, sponsorship, paid insertions or other forms of compensation.
 That content, advertising space or post will be clearly identified as paid or sponsored content.
 I always give my honest opinions, findings, beliefs, or experiences on those topics or products.
 The views and opinions expressed on this blog are purely the bloggers’ own.
 Any product claim, statistic, quote or other representation about a product or service should be verified with the manufacturer, provider or party in question.
 This blog does not contain any content which might present a conflict of interest.

 Stumble Down Under is available for sponsored blog posts, product reviews, ad space, and affiliate links.
 For more information or to request a media kit, please contact me.

 I love hearing from people so if you’ve got a comment, question, or a tip on where to go, who to read, and what not to miss, contact me.
 I love comments so feel free to leave them; you can review my comment policy here.

-If you’re interested in exchanging links or guest blogging, please contact me as well.
-Please note that this blog does not accept advertising or sponsored posts.
+If you’re interested in exchanging links, guest blogging, or advertising, please contact me as well.

 My original content in this blog, including photos, is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License, which means you are free to share and adapt it as long as it is not for commercial purposes and you attribute the work back to me.
-Other content that is not by me is used with permission and is credited at the bottom of the entry.
+Other content that is not by me is used with permission and is credited.